 They weren’t your typical salesman, these guys were professionals.
 If only one of them had spoken with me, I would’ve been completely fooled.
 They would always explain that because of the local festival going on, this store would be closing for 10 days, in about an hour.
 They always offered to walk me over to the market, to make sure I got a good price before the place closed.
 They obviously got some kind of commission if I bought something…

 Later in my walk, I saw about 20 Mexican Police guarding a large, old building.
 I have no idea what for, they wouldn’t tell me.
 They were armed with shotguns, and there were 3 or 4 trucks full of them, along with a couple guys at the doorways.

-I walked up and tried to talk with them.
-One spoke pretty good English, and proceeded to tell me how much he loved Michael Jackson, and President Obama.
+I walked up and tried to talk to them.
+One spoke pretty good English and proceeded to tell me how much he loved Michael Jackson and President Obama.
 He said his kids were learning English in some special school.
 After our chat, I got permission to take a few photos from the guy in charge.

 This little midget delivery truck was just what I was looking for!
 These little scooter trucks are all over the place down here.
 I guess they can get around the narrow streets easier than larger trucks.

 All in all, I had an interesting day-long photo walk around the city. :)